 High Storm Risk Locations

 Homes in areas with high storm risks can benefit from hurricane windows.
 The strong glass and durable frame help mitigate storm damage, keeping your home dry and secure.
-Homes in coastal states that are prone to hurricanes — like Florida, Virginia, South Carolina, North Carolina, Connecticut, and Maryland — can benefit from these windows.
+Homes in coastal states that are prone to hurricanes or severe storms—like Florida, Georgia, Virginia, South Carolina, North Carolina, Connecticut, and Maryland—can benefit from these windows.
+If you reside in South Florida, we highly recommend exploring our South Florida hurricane impact windows guide tailored specifically to safeguard your home against the region’s frequent tropical storms and hurricanes.

 Mandated by Local or State Government